 Panorama Mountain Resort is not simply about development anymore.
 In recent years, the company has incorporated the innovative Project Planet and is committed to responsible environmental action.
 The latest changes include the use of environmentally friendly products in all common areas, low-flow faucets and toilets, and the use of 100% recycled paper in public washrooms.

 We've come a long way since the original warming hut and rope tow.
-Today we are an international destination renowned for long descents, incredible hot pools, jaw-dropping heli-skiing and amazing golf.
+Panorama is now an international destination renowned for long descents, incredible hot pools, jaw-dropping heli-skiing and amazing golf.

-The mountain offers 2,847 acres (1,152 hectares) of skiable terrain, ranging from endless corduroy cruisers, to 'backcountry style' runs in Taynton Bowl - it's a former heli-skiing area.
+The mountain offers 2,975 acres of skiable terrain, ranging from endless corduroy cruisers, to 'backcountry style' runs in Taynton Bowl - it's a former heli-skiing area.
 Panorama also boasts a custom designed Discovery Zone, perfect for families and those learning to turn.

 The regular ski and snowboard season lasts from mid-December to mid-April, although pre-season alpine ski race training starts in early November.